JoaoLopesF/RemoteDebug/README.md

     Debug.println("bla bla bla");
 }
 ```

+ - You can use mDNS to register each node with different name, it helps to connect without know the IP.

  - Please not forget to use if clause with Debug.Ative
    ---> This is very important to reduce overheads and work of debug levels

  - Please see the samples, basic or advanced, to learn how to use

+ - In advanced sample, I used WifiManager library, ArduinoOTA and mDNS, please see it.

 ## Releases
 #### 0.9
 - First Beta

+# Know issues

+Sometimes the connection over telnet is slow, turn off/on can be resolve it.
+But I need find why it occurs

 ## Thanks